 The use of Artificial Intelligence is seen more and more frequently in customer service.
 Gartner even expects that in 2020 85% of all customer relations will be done without talking to a person4.
 Chatbots and virtual assistants get improvements continuously and give more natural answers by this.
 Besides that, the answers aren’t just textual anymore, images, videos, links, and reservation buttons are common too.
-The biggest advantages of implementing AI in your customer service are speed, improved customer relations, and cost-effectiveness.
+The most significant advantages of implementing AI in your customer service are speed, improved customer relations, and cost-effectiveness.

 Speed is crucial when searching for an answer to your question.
-Chatbots are a lot faster than people, they can save a huge amount of information, understand more with machine learning, and they can multitask.
+Chatbots are a lot faster than people, they can save a massive amount of information, understand more with machine learning, and they can multitask.

 Another benefit is that chatbots don’t have to go to sleep.
-Now your company can offer 24/7 support, without having your customers going to another website to find the answer to their questions.
+Now your company can offer 24/7 support without having your customers going to another website to find the answer to their questions.
 This is even more perfect when having customers all around the world in different time zones.
 Now you’ll never have clients leaving you!

-When your service team is finally trained enough, they still can’t match the huge amount of information a chatbot can collect and save.
+When your service team is finally trained enough, they still can’t match the enormous amount of information a chatbot can collect and save.
 Besides that, you can easily add information and you never have to be afraid a chatbot is going to quit.